louisfghbvc/task-management-system/README.md

 │    → Type /execute command to start implementation              │
 │                                                                 │
 │ 🤖 AI:                                                          │
-│    → Read tasks.md and follow the checklist                     │
+│    → Read tasks.md and task detail files                        │
 │    → Implement each task one by one                             │
 │    → Update task status [x] when complete                       │
-│    → Generate task details/dryrun files if needed               │
 │                                                                 │
 │ 👤 User:                                                        │
 │    → Review code changes                                        │